boyleconnor/boyleconnor.github.io/_posts/2024-06-12-building-to-minikube.md

 author: "Connor Boyle"
 ---

-The other day, I was attempting to run a service on my Knative set up, which was itself running on top of a Minikube cluster.
+The other day, I was attempting to develop a Knative service and try it out on my local development set-up, which was a Minikube cluster.
 I assumed (incorrectly) that I could build a Docker image on the host machine and it would be automatically available to Minikube.
 However, this is not true, because Minikube has its own Docker daemon, inside of its own virtual machine (which, if your set-up is like mine, is itself running in a container on top of the host's Docker daemon).
 While there *is* an easy and simple method that allows building a Docker image and pushing directly to your Minikube cluster's Docker daemon, I don't believe it is well-documented anywhere on the public web, so I thought I would write my own walkthrough.

 The following walkthrough assumes that you have a running Minikube cluster and have installed `kubectl`.